REI Co-op Half Dome SL 2+

 Other Capacity: REI Co-op Half Dome SL 3+

-- Truly comfortable inside for two people with a large footprint and near-vertical walls.
+- Standout livability: It's truly comfortable inside for two people thanks to a large footprint and near-vertical walls.

-- An excellent value at $279: this tent is very well-made and has tons of thoughtful touches like adaptable vestibules and great stargazing.
+- A very good value at $329: This tent is well-made and has tons of thoughtful touches like adaptable vestibules and great stargazing.

 - The tent uses durable materials that should hold up over the long haul (especially compared to most backpacking models).